dmbarbour/glas/docs/GlasApps.md

 ## Composing Applications

 Compared to the conventional 'main' procedure, composition of individual transactional methods such as 'start', 'step', 'http', 'rpc', and 'gui' is much simpler.
-We can start all components, fork steps, route and extend RPC requests, route or compose GUI views, etc..
+We can start all components, non-deterministically choose steps, route and extend RPC requests, route or compose GUI views, etc..
 Algebraic effects further support composition: the application can restrict or redirect effects used by components.
 My vision for glas systems calls for convenient composition of applications, both for [notebook apps](GlasNotebooks.md) and sandboxing purposes.

 To compose applications, we must first reference applications.
 One option is to reference applications by filename or URL, loading them redundantly into the namespace.
-However, more efficient composition is possible by presenting applications alongside shared libraries, i.e. such that '%env.app.foo.step' is as easily accessed as '%env.lib.math.cosine' when developing applications.
+However, more efficient composition is possible by presenting applications alongside shared libraries, i.e. such that '%env.foo.app.step' is as easily accessed as '%env.lib.math.cosine' when developing applications.
 Thus, convenient composition of applications influences layout of the user's configuration namespace.

 *Note:* Application 'settings' are runtime specific and not inherently composable.
 Developers may need to manually override individual settings that lack a natural composition.

+## Alternative Application Models

+### Staged Applications

+Staged applications may define 'build' as a [namespace procedure](GlasNamespaces.md) with access to command-line arguments and OS environment variables ('sys.env.\*').
+This could load files or URLs as additional sources.

+### Conventional Applications

+We can implement the conventional 'main' procedure, i.e. `int main()`.
+Arguments are still accessible via 'sys.env.\*'.

+An evaluator can logically divide the main procedure into a series of small transactional steps, maintaining the continuation across steps.
+Programmers can express larger 'atomic' sections via hierarchical transactions as needed.
+For concurrency, we can feasibly express multi-threading with additional continuations.

+One viable API:

+* `sys.thread.spawn(StaticExpr) : Thread` - arrange to evaluate StaticExpr in a separate thread.
+Shares algebraic effects handlers and local mutable vars with the caller.
+* `sys.thread.kill(Thread)` - upon commit, forcibly terminate a thread that has not already halted.
+* `sys.thread.join(Thread) : opt Result` - diverge if thread has not terminated, otherwise return the result if the thread wasn't killed.

+To support this API, any local mutable var reachable from multiple threads will implicitly be represented as a heap ref.

+Use of 'sys.select' for non-deterministic choice is still useful: it can express search or waiting on multiple options within a hierarchical transaction, such as reading from multiple queues or 'sys.time.await' timeout.
+Intriguingly, a 'while' loop stable condition and a transactional body can feasibly express a full transaction loop because the *continuation* is stable, allowing transaction loop optimizations.

+*Note:* Live coding for conventional applications is fragile.
+It is difficult to robustly switch to new code in context of algebraic effects, local mutable variables, and arbitrary continuations.
+We could attempt incremental transition at procedure call boundaries, or we could just leave dynamic code to accelerated eval.